webrecorder/browsertrix-crawler/README.md

       --timeLimit                           If set, save state and exit after ti me limit, in seconds
                                                            [number] [default: 0]
+      --failedLimit                         If set, save state and exit if numbe r of failed pages exceeds this value [number] [default: 0]
       --healthCheckPort                     port to run healthcheck on
                                                            [number] [default: 0]
       --overwrite                           overwrite current crawl data: if set